medvedevgroup/HowDeSBT/tutorial/README.md

 sequence.
 Typically, low-abundance kmers are left out of the Bloom filters.

 Note that all Bloom filters must have the same number of bits.
 In step 1 we show how this setting can be estimated from the data.
-Similarly, all bloom filters must have the same k-mer size.
+Similarly, all Bloom filters must have the same k-mer size.
 Here we use K=20, which is typical in the SBT literature.